 Smallmouth bass will generally hold in deeper water during the winter months.
 Therefore, during this time of year, they are likely to stay out of the shallows, where it is much colder.
 However, there is an exception to this rule.
 Smallies will move there to feed when the shallows have warmed up in the hotter parts of the day.

 I always have the most success when I fish in the deep areas close to slopes or drop-offs.
 So target the deep pools near those areas if you fish the water all year and know where the spawning areas are.

 Also, look for baitfish and other things the bass feed on.
 The smallmouth won't be far behind.

 Winter environments can be harsh and unforgiving.
 As a result, it is important to dress warmly and prepare well before heading out on your smallmouth winter fishing adventure.
 The last thing you want to do is go fishing in the cold unprepared.

 What you wear is just as important as what tackle you will use.
 Dress warmly but in layers.
-This way, you can adjust to the temperature changes when engaging in smallmouth bass fishing.
+This way, you can adjust to the temperature changes in smallmouth bass fishing.

 I dress in layers, with a base layer of thermal underwear followed by a fleece long-sleeve shirt and topped by my waterproof coat.

 Layering is an excellent way to stay ahead of winter weather forecasts, especially when you layer multiple layers.
 Thermal base layers are a great choice and can be worn over other clothes to create layers.